membrane/api-gateway/distribution/examples/logging/jdbc-database/README.md

-### STATISTICS JDBC INTERCEPTOR
+# Logging Requests and Responses into a JDBC Database

-Using the `StatisticsJDBCInterceptor`, Membrane Monitor and Service Proxy can log metadata about service invocation to any database that can be accessed via JDBC.
+Membrane can log metadata about service invocations to any database that can be accessed via JDBC.

-#### RUNNING THE EXAMPLE
+## Running the Example

 In this example we will configure Membrane to log to the Apache Derby database.